Frequently Asked Questions

 What are the main risks?

-Oracle risk: If market data feeds fail or are manipulated, settlement values could be incorrect.
+Oracle risk: If market data feeds fail or are manipulated, haircuts could be incorrect.

-Model risk: Adjustment factors might not capture all risk dimensions perfectly.
+Model risk: VaR models might not capture all risk dimensions perfectly.

 Smart contract risk: Bugs in oracle contracts could cause incorrect values to be published.

-Governance risk: Future parameter changes could be made poorly.
+Governance risk: Future methodology changes could be made poorly.

 How does RAVA mitigate these risks?

-Multiple oracle sources with outlier detection Conservative adjustments that err on the side of caution Extensive audits and formal verification where possible Gradual decentralization of governance Circuit breakers and pause mechanisms
+Multiple oracle sources with outlier detection Conservative haircuts that err on the side of caution Extensive audits and formal verification where possible Gradual decentralization of governance Circuit breakers and pause mechanisms

 Borrowers get less leverage than they might from a more aggressive model.
 This is by design.
-Settlement values prioritize lender safety.
+RAVA prioritizes lender safety.

 Lenders take more risk than intended.
 Liquidations might not recover full value.
 This is the more dangerous failure mode, which is why RAVA errs conservative.